FathyJr10/failure_prediction_app/README.md

 pandas & NumPy: For data handling and manipulation.
 Matplotlib: For data visualization (if required).
 Jupyter Notebook: For running and testing the model.
+Angular : framework used to develop a web app TypeScript : language used in development

 # Dataset
 The dataset used for this project contains features such as: